And what are the benefits of omega 3 and fish oil?

-Are you taking any medication?
-If so, please inform yourself thoroughly and speak to your healthcare provider before taking any supplements.
+If you’re taking any medication, be sure to speak to your healthcare provider before taking any fish oil supplements.

 Any medication – blood-thinner or otherwise – has a benefit / risk ratio.

 Then you absolutely should consult a doctor before trying fish oil, especially if you want to take a higher dosage.
 You could easily be taking too much!

 Fish oil stops platelets clumping together, hence its ‘blood-thinning’ effect.
 If your doctor has no qualms about fish oil he or she would be happy for you to get all the supposed health benefits of that rather than risk the side effects of the available drugs.
 You will need advice on the right dose of fish oil for you to prevent any side effects.

 For example, if you start taking pure fish oil there is chance you’ll notice the following side effects:

 So, at least be sure that you choose a quality product.

 A badly fishy back burp is not a good sign: fish oil is a fat.
-Like butter, if it’s treated badly or it’s old it becomes rancid - not healthy (or nice) at all!
+Like butter, if it’s treated badly or it’s old it becomes rancid – not healthy (or nice) at all.
+The manner in which the oil is extracted, purified and packaged is extremely important.

 Remember too that many companies mask bad taste and smell from bad products by adding chemical additives and perfumes.

 Make sure that you don’t mistake the dosage of fish liver oil (e.g cod liver oil) for that of omega 3, because it’s very possible for you to overdose on vitamin A or D if you take the quantities advised for fish oil.
 Both of these vitamins are naturally part of the product or are routinely added to fish liver oils (if previously removed by processing).

 The dosage of fish oil you’re recommended to take is too high if you were to use a liver oil, such as cod liver oil.

 New studies show that modern processed cod liver oil may even raise death rates.
-In developed countries people normally don't have a Vitamin A deficiency, rather more likely a 5% a Vitamin A toxicity according to Dr Mercola.
+In developed countries people normally don’t have a Vitamin A deficiency, rather more likely a Vitamin A toxicity according to Dr Mercola.